WestDRI/wgpages/content/julia202202/julia-05-threads-julia-set.md

 1. Add `@threads` before the outer loop, and time this parallel loop.

 On my laptop with 8 threads the timing is 249.924 ms (4.6X speedup) which is good but not great ...
 In terms of row-major vs. column-major loop order, we are doing the faster one here.
+On Uu the serial runtime was 2.844 s, and with 8 threads it went down to 1.030 s (2.8X speedup).
 The likely culprit here is the false sharing effect (cache issues with multiple threads writing into adjacent array elements), but since we are writing into a large array, it is more difficult to fix it with spacing (like we did before).

-> ### (Longer) Exercise "Fractal.2"
+> ### Take-home exercise "Fractal.2"
 > How would you fix this issue?
+If you manage to get a speedup closer to 8X with Base.Threads on 8 cores, we would love
+> to hear your solution!